Score specification reference

 path: string

-port: int
+port: integer

-httpHeaders:
+httpHeaders: # optional

 value: string

-image: image name or tag.
+image: the container image name and tag.

-files: specifies extra files to mount.
+files: the extra files to mount into the container.

-volumes: specifies volumes to mount.
+volumes: the volumes to mount.

-• source: specifies external volume reference.
+• source: the external volume reference.

 • memory: a string value representing the maximum allowed CPU memory.